OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 For example, if BLE is a core feature of the app, Apple's [Core Bluetooth Programming Guide](https://developer.apple.com/library/archive/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothOverview/CoreBluetoothOverview.html#//apple_ref/doc/uid/TP40013257-CH2-SW1 "Core Bluetooth Overview") explains the different things to be considered:

-- the `bluetooth-le` device capability can be set in order to *restrict* non-BLE capable devices from downloading their app
+- The `bluetooth-le` device capability can be set in order to *restrict* non-BLE capable devices from downloading their app.
-- app capabilities like `bluetooth-peripheral` or `bluetooth-central` (both `UIBackgroundModes`) should be added if [BLE background processing](https://developer.apple.com/library/archive/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html "Core Bluetooth Background Processing for iOS Apps") is required
+- App capabilities like `bluetooth-peripheral` or `bluetooth-central` (both `UIBackgroundModes`) should be added if [BLE background processing](https://developer.apple.com/library/archive/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html "Core Bluetooth Background Processing for iOS Apps") is required.

 However, this is not yet enough for the app to get access to the Bluetooth peripheral, the `NSBluetoothPeripheralUsageDescription` key has to be included in the `Info.plist` file, meaning that the user has to actively give permission.
 See "Purpose Strings in the Info.plist File" below for more information.